ankowals/saf/README.md

-	a way to start test from IDE and command line as well as an ability to overwrite parameters when test suite started from cmd a way to automatically deploy the framework under windows (dependency management) a way to share the code/tests between testers to increae re-usability (version control system) a way to monitor and indicate quality of commited tests (see Sonar for example ) a way to support PageObject model for web automation purposes a way to share common data between steps (dependency injection) a way to schedule test execution (see Jenkins/TeamCity)
+	a way to start test from IDE and command line as well as an ability to overwrite parameters when test suite started from cmd a way to automatically deploy the framework under windows (dependency management) a way to share the code/tests between testers to increae re-usability (version control system) a way to monitor and indicate quality of commited tests (see SonarQube for example ) a way to support PageObject model for web automation purposes a way to share common data between steps (dependency injection) a way to schedule test execution (see Jenkins/TeamCity)